atharvRsharma/Collision-and-Restitution/README.md

 ImGUI is used for all GUI implementation

-Has changeable gravity, radius, bounce damping and other variable which can be edited
+Has changeable gravity, radius, bounce damping and other variables which can be edited

 Also has a loss of energy toggle, which is a bit janky dues to resolutions not being very accurate when the balls bounce into each other but still fun to look at.
 Can also be paused